Upload styles to website in lighttable mode

 - When user is done and want to upload, automatically generate four images: thumbnail-before, thumbnail-after, big-before and big-after.
 The size would be restricted to e.g. 200px for thumbails and 600px for big images.

 - Upload the style, images and metadata to the server.

 This issue heavily relies on the platform in issue #8747.

 I'm having some experience of c++ programming, so I might start hacking on this, unless someone stops me ;)

 #1 Updated by Simon Spannagel over 5 years ago

 - % Done changed from 0 to 20

 Sounds interesting to me!
 I haven't started thinking about the web platform, so you might be able to influence the whole thing.
 Concerning the integration into darktable itself it would probably be best to first plan (UI wise and code integration wise) and then discuss with more devs.
 This works best on IRC i guess, this ticket can then be used keeping track of the discussion and outcomes.
 This approach prevents you from frustration and rewriting code several times. :)

-#2 Updated by Robert Rosman about 5 years ago
+#2 Updated by Robert Rosman over 5 years ago

 - Assignee set to Robert Rosman